ml-archive/form-validator/README.md

   - Validate edit text when losing focus
   - `form.retrieveAll()` - to retrieve all the field values from the form as Map
   - "None" password streinght when its better to skip validation
+  - `Bundlable` interface to help with configuration changes (store/restore Form state with bundles)

 # Form Validator